thabti/react-native-css/README.md

 - No CLI, we believe that this is an unnecessary context switch
 - NO I/O, no longer writing files, we do everything at runtime.

+> if you still want access to the the old implementation, please check `v1` branch.

 ## Install

 Local